losandes/hilaryjs/README.md

 hilary.js
 ========

-Hilary is a simple JavaScript IoC container written for Node.js and the browser.
+Hilary is a powerful JavaScript IoC container written for Node.js and the browser.
 Hilary's aim is to deliver low-ceremony dependency injection, to aid in decoupling JavaScript modules and testing.
 It's named after Hilary Page, who designed building blocks that later became known as Legos.

 You can find documentation and examples on our [wiki](https://github.com/Acatar/hilaryjs/wiki).
 Below is just a quick-start.